avarga/tkpath/doc/README.txt

     There are utility functions to create a matrix using simpler transformations, such as rotation, translation etc.

-    The styleToken can be a style created with tkpath::style.
+    The styleToken is a style created with 'pathName style create'.
     It's options take precedence over any other options set directly.
     This is how SVG works (bad?).

+ o The group item

+   A group item is merely a placeholder for other items, similar to how a frame widget is a container for other widgets.
+It is a building block for the tree structure.
+Unlike other items, and unlike frame widgets, it doesn't display anything.
+It has no coordinates which is an additional difference.
+The root item is a special group item with id 0 and tags equal to "root".
+The root group can be configured like other items, but its -tags and -parent options are read only.

+   .c create group ?fillOptions strokeOptions genericOptions?

  o The path item